Announcement

 HF propagation crossing the auroral ovals and polar regions is likely to be

-and southeast east Asia is likely to be mostly normal with mildly degraded
+40 through 10 meter long path propagation from North America to south and southeast east Asia is likely to be mostly normal during Monday, Wednesday and Wednesday.

 All days and times in this forecast are in UTC (Zulu) time.

-The visible solar disk has two decaying medium active regions, and seven small active regions.
-There are 52 sunspots on the visible disk with a total sunspot area of 610 micro-solar hemispheres (approximately four times the surface area of the Earth).
+The visible solar disk has one medium and three small active regions.
+There are 13 sunspots on the visible disk with a total sunspot area of 330 micro-solar hemispheres (approximately twice the surface area of the Earth).

-Solar wind velocity is likely to remain at about 600 km/second through at least early Friday,
+Solar wind velocity is likely to remain mostly above 400 km/second through Wednesday.

-Mostly unsettled to active geomagnetic conditions are likely on Wednesday, Thursday and Friday.
+Unsettled to active geomagnetic conditions are likely on Monday, improving to quiet to unsettled on Tuesday and Wednesday.

-160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be mostly normal during Wednesday, Thursday and Friday.
-1 60 and 80 meter long distance propagation in the northern hemisphere is always moderately degraded by E region blanketing of low angle F2 propagation until after sunset.
+160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be mostly normal to mildly degraded during Monday, Tuesday and Wednesday.
+160 and 80 meter long distance propagation in the northern hemisphere is always moderately degraded by E region blanketing of low angle F2 propagation until after sunset.

-40 meter short path propagation from North America to the Middle East and south Asia after about 2330Z is likely to be mildly degraded on Wednesday, Thursday and Friday.
-Short path propagation between North America and east Asia after about 0900Z is likely to be mildly degraded on Wednesday, Thursday and Friday.
+40 meter short path propagation from North America to the Middle East and south Asia after about 2350Z is likely to be mildly degraded during Monday and mostly normal to mildly degraded Tuesday and normal during Wednesday.
+Short path propagation between North America and east Asia after about 0930Z is likely to be mostly normal during Monday and Tuesday improving to mostly normal during Wednesday.

 30 meter propagation crossing the auroral ovals and polar regions is likely to be